-Relax and detoxify your body right in the privacy of your home and enjoy the many health benefits an infrared sauna provides such as glowing skin, increased cardiovascular health and a better night sleep.
-The perfect addition to any household looking to maintain their overall health.
+Relax and detoxify your body and enjoy the many health benefits an infrared sauna provides such as glowing skin, increased cardiovascular health and a better night sleep.

 A traditional steam sauna uses heat to warm the air, which in turn warms your body.
 An infrared sauna heats your body directly without warming the air around you.
 Our range of Infrared Saunas operate at lower temperatures, making it a gentler method for people who can't tolerate the heat of a conventional sauna, while still getting the array of health benefits included.